Thoronador/morrowtools/mw/spell_rename/doc/readme_english.txt

                            during the loading process of the plugin and/or names that are just cut off at the end (i.e. they might be missing the last few letters).
 You have been warned.
---verbose                - shows some information about the scanned plugin files --silent                 - opposite of --verbose; does not show that information --help                   - displays a help text about the programme's parameters
+--help                   - displays a help text about the programme's parameters
                            and exits.
 All other parameters will be discarded and no plugin file is created.